ShadowTheAge/yafc/README.md

 I don't know any nice solution for this, but you can open *Dependency explorer* and manually mark a bunch of items as accessible (And also starting technologies for Seablock for example)

 For Seablock specifically, check [this issue](https://github.com/ShadowTheAge/yafc/issues/31) that contains small list of things to enable at first.

+For mod authors: You can detect YAFC by checking `data.data_crawler` variable during data stage.
+It will be equal to `yafc a.b.c.d` where `a.b.c.d` is yafc version (e.g. `yafc 0.5.4.0`)

 ## **[Download YAFC](https://github.com/ShadowTheAge/yafc/releases)**